-Some more details on what you get for your money in Georgia.
+Some more details on what you get for your money in Batumi, Georgia.

 Transport / Getting Around

 Taxis for intercity travel are also a good option.
-Batumi to Tbilisi in a private vehicle (~6 hours) comes in at around $100 USD one way.
+Batumi to Tbilisi in a private vehicle (approx. 6 hours) comes in at around $100 USD one way.

-Batumi has some modern electric buses now.
-The fare of buses are as low as $0.1, so it’s really cheap.
-You can get a transit card which you charge up, or you can use the BATUMI CARD as well.
+Batumi now has some modern electric buses.
+The fare for buses is as low as $0.1, so it’s really cheap.
+You can get a transit card which you refill, or you can use the BATUMI CARD as well.
 Buses now mostly allow you to swipe debit/credit cards too, though some foreign cards may not work.